All Products

 Important

-• If another version of a GRID driver is already installed on the instance, Cloud Assistant automatically uninstalls the GRID driver and installs the latest version of a GRID driver.
+• If another GRID driver version is already installed on the instance, Cloud Assistant automatically uninstalls the GRID driver version and installs the latest GRID driver version.

 • It takes approximately 5 to 10 minutes to install a GRID driver.
 Wait until the driver is installed.